-When the HT82M9AE/HT82M9AA receives a Resume signal from the Host PC, the resume line (bit3 of the USC) of the HT82M9AE/HT82M9AA are set and a USB interrupt is triggered.
+When the device receives a Resume signal from the Host PC, the resume line (bit3 of the USC) are set and a USB interrupt is triggered.

-Whenever a USB reset signal is detected, the USB interrupt is triggered and URST_Flag bit of the USC register is set.
+Whenever a USB reset signal is detected, the USB interrupt is triggered and URST\Flag bit of the USC register is set.
 When the interrupt has been served, the bit should be cleared by firmware.

-The internal timer/event counter interrupt is initialized by setting the timer/event counter interrupt request flag (bit 6 of the INTC), caused by a timer overflow.
+The internal timer/even counter interrupt is initialized by setting the timer/event counter interrupt request flag (;bit 6 of the INTC), caused by a timer overflow.
 When the interrupt is enabled, the stack is not full and the TF is set, a subroutine call to location 0CH will occur.
 The related interrupt request flag (TF) will be reset and the EMI bit cleared to disable further interrupts.